vas3k/pepic/README.md

 docker run -p 8118:8118 -v /host/dir/uploads:/app/uploads $(docker build -q .)
 ```

+If you prefer docker-compose, you can use it too.
+Check out the included [docker-compose.yml](docker-compose.yml).
+You can easily transform it into your favourite k8s config or whatever is fashionable this summer.

-Don't forger to periodically backup the `/host/dir/uploads` directory just in case :)
+> 👍 Don't forger to periodically backup the `/host/dir/uploads` directory just in case :)

  3. Use nginx or any other server to proxy calls from your domain (media.mydomain.org) to pepic backend (0.0.0.0:8118)